microsoft/bobsql/demos/containers/sqlcontainerupdate/readme.md

-# SQL Containers demo showing updates and controlling resources
+q# SQL Containers demo showing updates and controlling resources

 This demo assumes you have completed the steps in the sqlcontainers demo to run the sql1 and sql2 containers